pkhungurn/talking-head-anime-3-demo/README.md

 In order for the system to work well, the input image must obey the following constraints:

 * It should be of resolution 512 x 512.
-(If the demo programs receives an input image of any other size, they will resize the image to this resolution and also outptu at this resolution.)
+(If the demo programs receives an input image of any other size, they will resize the image to this resolution and also output at this resolution.)
 * It must have an alpha channel.
 * It must contain only one humanoid character.
 * The character should be standing upright and facing forward.